 All full-time students are responsible for carrying health insurance coverage and for submitting a Medical History Form to health services.
 If you do not currently have health care coverage, you can find a several plans available for purchase at www.ehealthinsurance.com/health-insurance-companies or through the Affordable Care Act (ACA) Health Insurance Marketplace.
 Note that the College does not recommend any health insurance company or plan.

 Student-athletes must have health insurance coverage that does not exclude intercollegiate sports in order to participate in intercollegiate sports.

-All full-time and part-time international students are automatically enrolled in and required to purchase the International Injury & Sickness Insurance.
+All full-time and part-time international students are automatically enrolled in and required to purchase the International Injury & Sickness Insurance unless an adequate proof of personal health insurance is provided to the College.
 Please refer to the International Student handbook for further details.

 For emergencies, the local ambulance service (911) will be called.
-Students are responsible for the transportation to off-campus medical appointments and non-emergent trips to the hospital.
-For non-emergent transport to the hospital or urgent care when a student is unable to find a ride, a voucher system for taxi service is available.
-To access this service, students should contact the health services staff at the Shroyer Health Center, Monday to Friday, 8 a.m.–5 p.m., when the College is in session.
+Students are responsible for transportation to off-campus medical appointments and non-emergent trips to the hospital.
+To access this service, students should contact the health services staff at the Shroyer Health Center, Monday to Friday, 10 a.m.–3 p.m., when the College is in session.
 After hours and weekends, contact residential life or public safety staff.

 A high-speed data network connects all campus buildings, including the library, academic and administrative facilities, and residence halls.
 Wireless access to the campus network is also available in all buildings and residence halls, and many locations outdoors.
 The servers on campus provide users with access to electronic mail, statistical analysis (SPSS), eLearning software (Canvas), quantitative software (Mathematica), administrative information, library and other databases, compilers, shared laser printers, and Internet resources.